Tikquuss/meta_XLM/README.md

 # folder containing the data to be evaluated (must match $tgt_path in eval_data.sh)
 src_path=
 # You have to change two parameters in the configuration file used to train the LM which evaluates ("data_path":"$src_path" and "eval_only": "True")
+# You must also specify the "reload_model" parameter, otherwise the last checkpoint found will be loaded for evaluation.
 config_file=../configs/lm_template.json
 # languages to be evaluated
 eval_lang=
 chmod +x ../scripts/evaluate.sh
 ../scripts/evaluate.sh $eval_lang
 ```
+When the evaluation is finished you will see a file named `eval.log` in the `$dump_path/$exp_name/$exp_id` folder containing the evaluation results.

-The description given below is only valid when the LM evaluator has been trained on only one language (and therefore without TLM).
+**Note** :The description given below is only valid when the LM evaluator has been trained on only one language (and therefore without TLM).
 But let's consider the case where the basic LM has been trained on `en-fr` and we want to evaluate it on `de` or `de-ru`. `$tgt_pair` deviates from `en-fr`, but `language` varies depending on whether the evaluation is going to be done on one language or two:
 - In the case of `de` : `lang=de-de`
 - in the case of `de-ru`: `lang=de-ru`.